top of page

+Help for Health's grief services are available to the general public as well as our hospice families at no charge.
 For many people, the death of a loved one can be one of the most significant traumas encountered in a lifetime.
-Bereavement groups can help you recognize your feeling and put them into perspective.
-They can alleviate feelings of loneliness and the experience of sharing with others, who are in a similar situation, can be comforting and reassuring.
+Grief services like bereavement groups, counseling, and reading materials can help you recognize your feelings and put them into perspective.
+They can relieve feelings of loneliness, and sharing with others who are in a similar situation can be comforting and reassuring.
 Sometimes new friendships grow through these groups and new social networks can be established.
-If you find you are in great distress or in long-term depression, individual or group therapy from a medical social worker who specializes in grief may be advisable.
+Grief is a unique experience to each person, and we hope having grief support available to you brings comfort.

 Help For Health Hospice is dedicated to providing a safe place for grieving people to share their experiences and to help one another through our Good Grief Café support group.
 The support group is open to our family members, caregivers and grieving individuals in the community.
 We also provide resources which may speak to your experience of grief and help you find peace.

 Seth Johnson, Social Worker, LCSW, ASW-G

 Address: 1330 W Park Avenue,